Got a question? We have some answers.

 How much does it cost to use your service?

 Nothing!
 We don't charge clients to search for therapists or to connect with a match.

-Sophia collects payment for the first session, and the therapist provides that session at no additional cost to you.
+When you find the right therapist, Sophia collects payment for the first session, and the therapist provides that session at no additional cost to you.

 How much does it cost to see a therapist?

 It depends.
 The average cost of a therapy session in the Boston area is $150, but this fee can range depending on a therapist's professional degree, experience, and/or specialty.
 Most of our therapists charge between $100 - $250 per session.
 If you have a PPO plan, you may be able to use out-of-network benefits to offset the cost.
 Therapists also accept HSA and FSA payments.